If you have a question that isn’t answered here, please see our submission guidelines before contacting us.

 Do you have restrictions for submissions concerning content or language?

-There are no restrictions on form or content of any work submitted to HPR.
+Generally speaking, pornographic works and works in support of blatantly prejudiced ideas will not be considered.
+Otherwise, there are no restrictions on form or content of any work submitted to HPR.

 Do I have to include a cover letter with my submission?